-A minimum of 60 semester hours in qualifying core, specialized, and elective courses for students.
-Students who do not have a five year educator license from the Mississippi Office of Educator Licensure will be required to complete a full year internship in a school setting in order to meet the educational requirements for the Class AA License in Guidance and Counseling.
+Completion of a minimum of 60 semester hours in qualifying core, specialized, and elective courses is required.
+Students who do not have a five-year educator license from the Mississippi Office of Educator Licensure will be required to complete a full year internship in a school setting in order to meet the educational requirements for the Class AA License in Guidance and Counseling.
 Students should consult the current guidelines for Mississippi Educator Licensure and discuss specific requirements with the Coordinator of the School Counseling Program.
 See additional information available at www.mde.k12.ms.us to meet state certification requirements.
-Request that all scores be sent to MC (Code 1477).
+It is requested that all PRAXIS II (Guidance and Counseling test) scores be sent to MC (Code 1477) at the time of the test administration.
 The passing score for PRAXIS II (Guidance and Counseling - test code 0421 or 5421) is currently 156.
 Successful completion of the M.Ed. degree in School Counseling also requires regular admission to the program completion of a minimum of 600 hours in internship courses, and satisfactory performance on a comprehensive exit examination.